 Two chairs were a nice feature of room.

 I was able to clear items out of mini-frig to put food leftovers and beer inside.

 We tried to turn on the towel heater rack to no avail.
 Our clothes we washed by hand took two days to dry.

 Buffet Breakfast Mon-Fri 6:30 or 7:00? – 10:30am, Sat-Sun 7-10 am.

-The hotel website indicates breakfast is not complimentary for all rooms.
+Breakfast is included on Choice Privileges reward stays.
+The hotel website indicates breakfast is not complimentary for some published room rates.

 There were numerous restaurants, pubs, retail shops all around the hotel and a small corner market on the next block.
 A large Billa supermarket is about 500 meters, but I never ventured over there for groceries.

 Clarion Prague City is a comfortable hotel in a great neighborhood for Prague with a nice mix of tourists and locals.
 Public transportation is readily accessible with trams and Metro.
 The hotel is close enough to walk to many of the main tourist sites in Prague in 15 to 30 minutes.